akzhy/scrollbot/README.md

 # Scrollbot
-Custom scrollbar using pure javascript [Demo](https://akzhy.github.io/scrollbot/)
+Custom scrollbar using pure javascript.

 scrollbot doesn't use `mousewheel` to create the scrolling effect, instead it hides the natural scrollbar.
 So properties like `scrollTop` can be used on the `scrollElement`.
 Other plugins that uses the scroll function can also be used with scrollbot.